Grad Visa Hotspots: Austin Texas USA

 Graduating from college and trying to move on to the next step of your life can be a whirlwind with thousands of questions flying around your head.

-Going stateside looking for an internship in IT, business, digital media, computing and software means Austin would be ideal for you.
+Going stateside looking for an internship in IT, business, digital media, computing, and software means Austin could be ideal for you.